How To Turn Price Shoppers Into Valuable Customers

 - Reviews from happy customers

-Give a comforting reason for why you can't give them pricing over the phone.
+Give a comforting reason for why you can't give them pricing over the phone right out of the gate.
 Ultimately, you can't give accurate pricing without truly understanding the situation.
-There are dozens of things that could factor into the price of the service, and without seeing the issue for yourself, it's simply not possible to give them any pricing that would be of value to them.
+There are dozens of things that could factor into the price of the service, and without seeing or learning more about the issue for yourself, it's simply not possible to give them any pricing that would be of value to them.

 Ultimately, your goal when it comes to pricing should be to: